Angel investing vs. venture capital: What’s best?

 If angel investing and venture capital still don’t sound quite right for your business, fret not!
 There are many options out on the market for small businesses, and a variety of both non-equity and equity financing options out there.

 Some options, like friends and family financing, are sitting right in front of you.
-Securing funding can be as easy as reaching out to your own network, assuming you’re connected with at least a couple high-net-worth individuals.
-You’ve also likely heard of crowdfunding on websites like Indiegogo, which allows the public to pre-order your product or service at a discount, helping fund your growing business.
+Securing funding can be as easy as reaching out to your network, assuming you’re connected with at least a couple of high-net-worth individuals.
+You’ve also likely heard of crowdfunding on websites like our partners at Indiegogo, which allows the public to pre-order your product or service at a discount, helping fund your growing business.

 Other options may not come to mind at first, like microloans and microfinancing, which can offer small businesses up to $35K to fuel growth.
 Vendor financing is also a newer concept that’s been taking the market by storm, allowing business owners to “buy now, pay later” for certain subscriptions.